“I worry about you. What if someone attacks you?”

 You have all of the information that you need.
 If you’re ready to start making money with your car, then right now is the time to start.
 I’ve heard from readers that drive full-time and they love it.
 You might finally find a new source of income or be able to quit that job you can’t stand.

 SIGN UP FOR UBER RIGHT NOW.
-Claim your $100!
-You get up to $100 for free depending on where you live and you can be on the road within a few days making money.
+You can be on the road within a few days making money (subject on location once again).

 I also have a bonus for you.
 I put together the most comprehensive guide available online about driving for Uber.
 If you’re thinking about driving for Uber, you need to read this.
 I show you EXACTLY how you can become the best Uber driver around and make money the smart way.